 “Lay down your weapon.”
 Hector was hovering his body between Holly and the barrel of the gun.
 He began to list off the names and numbers of the laws the gunman was violating, his pitch rising steadily as each of the legal threats had no effect.

-“Don’t shoot,” Holly yelled.
+“Don’t shoot,” Holly yelled. “it’s me, Holly.”
 It was fully dark now, but a light shone at her from where the gunman stood, turning him into a large, indistinct shape against the bleeding shadows of nearby trees.
-The gun’s mouth was visible, faint smoke catching the light like hot breath.
+The gun’s mouth was visible, the faint smoke there like hot breath.
 Her knees felt weak.
 She had to keep consciously fighting her legs and their impulse to run, to seek the safety of nearby tree trunks.

 “Holly?” asked the shape holding the gun.
 It was a familiar voice, belonging to a somewhat familiar man.
 He immediately pointed the weapon away from her, toward the ground.
 “Jeez, kid.
 Sorry about that.
 Thought you might have been the cat.”